SettleScape/server/notes/personal-data-files.md

 * `minecraft/plugins/BeaconPlus2/`: Is an old version of BeaconPlus.

 Files needing remediation:
-* `minecraft/plugins/dynmap/ids-by-ip.txt`: Is a relation of usernames to IPs.
-We need to disable this file, or at least reset it daily.
 * `minecraft/plugins/Essentials/usermap.bin`: Contains a bunch of usernames.
 Is a binary format, so I can't modify it.
 We need to find a way to disable the use of this file if we can, because we physically cannot make it GDPR-compliant.

+Files containing personal information that are wiped on server start (so, at least once per day):
+* `minecraft/plugins/dynmap/ids-by-ip.txt`: Is a relation of usernames to IPs.
+We need to disable this file, or at least reset it daily.

 Files containing personal data that are automatically deleted every 7 days by the `purge-old.bash` script:
 * `minecraft/logs/*`: Can contain IPs, usernames, UUIDs, chat messages, and more.